ChristopherWilks/torch/README.md

 for time/memory tracking.

+The following steps have been partially tested on a MARCC bigmem machine.

 ## Setup
 This will grab the K-mer counting test read sets and the various sketch version of Lighter, KMC3, and squeakr